alaunal/gulp-templates/README.md

 # GULP TEMPLATES

-**GULP TEMPLATES** is a tool that we designed to make it easier for developers (especially Front-end Developers) to create and create user interfaces as outlined in the visual web form of the design that has been determined.
+**GULP TEMPLATES** is a tool that we designed to make it easier for developers (especially Front-end Developers) to create and create user interfaces as outlined in the visual web form of the design that has been determined. [**Page Docs**](https://gulp-templates.netlify.app/)

 ## Features